erilu/pubmed-abstract-compiler/README.md

     "\n1.
-Br J Haematol.
-2012 Sep;158(6):772-7. doi: 10.1111/j.1365-2141.2012.09221.x.
-Epub\n2012 Jul 23.\n\nTreatment outcome of CRLF2-rearranged childhood acute lymphoblastic leukaemia: a \ncomparative analysis of the AIEOP-BFM and UK NCRI-CCLG study groups.\n\nAttarbaschi A(1), Morak M, Cario G, Cazzaniga G, Ensor HM, te Kronnie T, Bradtke \nJ, Mann G, Vendramini E, Palmi C, Schwab C, Russell LJ, Schrappe M, Conter V,\nMitchell CD, Strehl S, Zimmermann M, Pötschger U, Harrison CJ, Stanulla M,\nPanzer-Grümayer R, Haas OA, Moorman AV; Associazione Italiana di Ematologia ed\nOncologia Pediatrica (AIEOP)-Berlin-Frankfurt-Münster (BFM) Study Group and\nNational Cancer Research Institute (NCRI)-Children's Cancer and Leukaemia (CCLG) \nStudy Group.\n\nAuthor information: \n(1)Paediatric Haematology and Oncology, Department of Paediatrics, St. Anna\nChildren's Hospital, Medical University of Vienna, Vienna, Austria.\nandishe.attarbaschi@stanna.at\n\nThe prognostic relevance of CRLF2 -rearrangements in childhood acute B-cell\nprecursor lymphoblastic leukaemia (ALL), was assessed by a comparative analysis\nof 114 non-Down-syndrome patients (99 P2RY8-CRLF2+ , 15 IGH@-CRLF2+ ), 76 from\nthe AIEOP-BFM ALL 2000 and 38 from the MRC ALL97 trials.
-The 6-year cumulative\nrelapse incidence of P2RY8-CRLF2+ patients treated on the two trials was not\nstatistically different: 0·37 ± 0·06 vs. 0·25 ± 0·08 (P = 0·194).
-In contrast,\n0/9 IGH@-CRLF2+ AIEOP-BFM, but 5/6 ALL97 patients relapsed.
-Conclusively,\nP2RY8-CRLF2+ patients had an intermediate protocol-independent outcome while the \ndifferent prognosis of IGH@-CRLF2+ patients could be related to the different\nstructures of the applied treatment protocols.\n\n© 2012 Blackwell Publishing Ltd.\n\nDOI: 10.1111/j.1365-2141.2012.09221.x \nPMID: 22816614  [Indexed for MEDLINE]"
+Cancer Manag Res.
+2019 Aug 6;11:7455-7472. doi: 10.2147/CMAR.S201177. eCollection\n2019.\n\nThe relevance between the immune response-related gene module and clinical traits\nin head and neck squamous cell carcinoma.\n\nSong Y(#)(1), Pan Y(#)(1), Liu J(1).\n\nAuthor information: \n(1)State Key Laboratory of Oral Diseases, National Clinical Research Center for\nOral Diseases, Department of Orthodontics, West China Hospital of Stomatology,\nSichuan University, Chengdu, 610041, People's Republic of China.\n(#)Contributed equally\n\nPurpose: Head and neck squamous cell carcinoma (HNSCC) is the sixth most\nprevalent cancer in the world, accounting for more than 90% of head and neck\nmalignant tumors.
+However, its molecular mechanism is largely unknown.
+To help\nelucidate the potential mechanism of HNSCC tumorigenesis, we investigated the\ngene interaction patterns associated with tumorigenesis.\nMethods: Weighted gene co-expression network analysis (WGCNA) can help us to\npredict the intrinsic relationship or correlation between gene expression.\nAdditionally, we further explored the combination of clinical information and\nmodule construction.\nResults: Sixteen modules were constructed, among which the key module most\nclosely associated with clinical information was identified.
+By analyzing the\ngenes in this module, we found that the latter may be related to the immune\nresponse, inflammatory response and formation of the tumor microenvironment.\nSixteen hub genes were identified-ARHGAP9, SASH3, CORO1A, ITGAL, PPP1R16B,\nTBC1D10C, IL10RA, ITK, AKNA, PRKCB, TRAF3IP3, GIMAP4, CCR7, P2RY8, GIMAP7, and\nSP140.
+We further validated these genes at the transcriptional and translation\nlevels.\nConclusion: The innovative use of a weighted network to analyze HNSCC samples\nprovides new insights into the molecular mechanism and prognosis of HNSCC.\nAdditionally, the hub genes we identified can be used as biomarkers and\ntherapeutic targets of HNSCC, laying the foundation for the accurate diagnosis\nand treatment of HNSCC in clinical and research in the future.\n\nDOI: 10.2147/CMAR.S201177 \nPMCID: PMC6689548\nPMID: 31496804 \n\nConflict of interest statement: The authors report no conflicts of interest in\nthis work."

-We observe that the sections of the abstract are separated by 2 new lines in a row (```\n\n```).
-We can again use split() to further categorize each section of the abstract.
+We observe that the sections of the abstract are separated by 2 new lines in a row, denoted by `\n\n`.
+We can again use `split()` to further categorize each section of the abstract.

 ```python